w4ldo/Cavenator/Documentation/ProjectSpecification.md

 ### Time complexity

 Generating caves iterates over the width and height of the 2-dimensional array and results in O(n) where n = width * height.
 Further shaping the caves takes multiple iterations of looping through the array and visiting neighbours each time visiting 9 adjecant nodes.
-E.g. with 5 reshapes total algorithm should result in n + 5 * 9n = 46n where 46 is constant and O(n).
+E.g. with 5 reshapes targetting 8 neighbours total algorithm should result in n + 5 * 8n = 41n where 41 is constant and O(n).

 ### Sources